echometerain/WebMap/README.md

 # WebMap

-A program that takes a webpage, takes all of its embeded links, and recursively derives more webpages, creating a map.
+A program that takes a webpage, takes all of its embeded links, and recursively derives more webpages with BFS.

 ## How to run